Skip to content

 Is it worth cancelling cheap subscriptions?

 Even low-cost subscriptions contribute to the overall total, and many people find that cancelling several small ones adds up to a more meaningful monthly saving than expected.
-There is also a cognitive benefit to reducing the number of services being managed, which is worth considering beyond the purely financial side.
+There is also a cognitive benefit to reducing the number of services being managed, which is worth noting beyond the purely financial side.
 This calculator can help illustrate the cumulative monthly and annual value of those smaller charges.

 How much does the average person spend on subscriptions per month?